Endpoint Vulnerability

 - Patch configuration: The name of the patch configuration to which the device is currently assigned.
 You can click the name to view the configuration details.

 - Risk score: The maximum CVE risk for the device.
-The score is computed using CVSS V2 and V3 data.
+The score is computed using the highest version of the CVSS Base Score (for example v3 is used if there is no v4 score).
 It is a normalized measure of risk on a scale of 0 to 100, with 100 being the highest risk.
+You can drill down to a specific patch and see the CVEs associated with it, including the VRR Group, VRR score, CVSS score, and if there are any known exploits.

 The traffic light indicator icon that is located immediately to the left of the score provides a visual representation as to the relative risk health of the device.
 The indicator colors are:- Red = Poor, representing a risk score that is greater than or equal to 70